 In fact we are all born with some natural colour whether it is our skin or teeth.
 In this feature, we will discuss various easy to prepare home remedies that might just help you in improving and lightening the shade of your teeth.

 Best Natural Ways to Whiten Teeth at Home

-Though all vinegars have similar properties but where a remedy recommends its application or consumption, apple cider vinegar is preferred.
-Simple reason behind this is that it is slightly less acidic compared to other types of vinegar and tastes much better than all of them.
+Though all bottles of vinegar have similar properties where a remedy recommends its application or consumption, apple cider vinegar is preferred.
+The simple reason behind this is that it is slightly less acidic compared to other types of vinegar and tastes much better than all of them.
 Vinegar acts as a cleanser and is also anti-bacterial in nature.
-Take half a spoon of vinegar and apply it around your teeth with your fingers.
+Take half a spoon of vinegar and apply it to your teeth with your fingers.

 Let it rest for a minute and then rinse it off with plain water.
 Refrain from keeping it on too long as vinegar is acidic and can harm the teeth enamel.
 You may also add 2 spoons of vinegar in half a bowl of your regular mouthwash.
 Swish around your mouth for a minute and then spit it out.
 This dilution will reduce the acidity of vinegar and at the same time the prolong its effect and action on the teeth.

 Lemon juice is a natural bleaching agent.
 We would never imagine applying bleach to our teeth but when it comes to an all natural bleach, we are all smiles!
 Lemon is highly acidic and too sour to be applied directly.
 This is why it needs to be diluted with ingredients that help in cutting its sharpness.
 To begin with, you can start consuming a glass of lemon juice after your mealtime.